 Expanding The Talent Pool

-The worldwide shift to renewables has resulted in the demand for more skills in the areas of business, legal, economic, and technical, among others.
+The worldwide shift to renewables and focus on prioritizing sustainability has resulted in the demand for more skills in the areas of business, legal, economic, and technical, among others.
 This is why expanding the talent pool is important to encourage women to participate in renewable energy.
 Reports reveal that due to the sector’s multidisciplinary scope, renewable energy interests women, unlike their disinterest in fossil fuel.
 Women currently make up 32% of the renewable energy manpower, which is significantly higher than the 22% reported in the gas and oil industry.

 Quality A Crucial Factor